Edersteiner/zed-editor-for-unity/README.md

 Not tested on MacOS or linux yet so it is unknown if the original plugins functionality on those platforms still works.
 Use the original plugin for MacOS and linux.

+With some more work, I would like to push this to the original plugin.

 Original plugin: https://github.com/maligan/unity-zed

 ```sh